Carlsbad Programme: Background

 During the Great Depression the highly industrialized and export-oriented regions populated by the German minority, together with other peripheral regions of Czechoslovakia, were hurt by the economic depression more than the interior of the country which was mainly inhabited by Czech and Slovak populations.
 By 1936, 60 percent of the unemployed people in Czechoslovakia were Germans.
 The Sudeten Germans were represented by parties from across the political spectrum.
 German nationalist sentiment was strong in the Sudetenland from the early years of the republic and there was strong calls for autonomy and even union with Germany and Austria.
 The high unemployment, as well as the imposition of Czech in schools and all public spaces, made people more open to populist and extremist movements such as fascism, communism, and German irredentism.
 In these years, the parties of German nationalists and later the Sudeten German Party (SdP) with its radical demands gained immense popularity among Germans in Czechoslovakia.

 The Sudeten German Party (SdP) was formed in 1933 by Konrad Henlein with the merger of the German National Socialist Workers' Party (Czechoslovakia) and the German National Party after these parties were outlawed.
 The party represented many of the German nationalist positions, which approximated to those of Nazi Germany.
 Historians differ as to whether the SdP was from its beginning a Nazi front organization, or evolved into one.
-The Sudeten German Party was "militant, populist, and openly hostile" to the Czechoslovakian government and soon captured two-thirds of the vote in districts with a heavy German population.
+The Sudeten German Party was "militant, populist, and openly hostile" to the Czechoslovak government and soon captured two-thirds of the vote in districts with a heavy German population.
 By 1935, the SdP was the second largest political party in Czechoslovakia as German votes concentrated on this party while Czech and Slovak votes were spread among several parties.